Asia’s leading academic editing partner

 About the Journal Paper Writing Technique Infobite Series

-This series of short but informative videos is written by our Chief Editor, Dr Mike Poole, based on his over 20 years of professional experience in helping non-native English-speaking researchers succeed in academic publication.
+This series of short but informative videos is written by our Assistant Chief Editor, Dr Rachel Baron, based on her academic background and over 20 years of professional experience in helping non-native English-speaking researchers succeed in publishing.
 It consists of 20 individual video clips covering useful tips to improve the presentation and delivery of your journal paper.
 A new Infobite will be published around every 2-3 weeks across 2019.